rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 [(emit_log.py source)](http://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/emit_log.py)

-As you see, we avoided declaring exchange.
+As you see, we avoided declaring exchange here.
 If the `logs` exchange isn't created at the time this code is executed the message will be lost.
-That's okay for us.
+That's okay for us - if no consumer is listening yet (ie: the exchange hasn't been created) we can discard the message.

 The code for `receive_logs.py`: